 For tables of type set or ordered_set, the function returns either the empty list or a list with one element, as there cannot be more than one object with the same key.
 For tables of type bag or duplicate_bag, the function returns a list of arbitrary length.

-Notice that the time order of object insertions is preserved; the first object inserted with the specified key is the first in the resulting list, and so on.
+Notice that the sequential order of object insertions is preserved; the first object inserted with the specified key is the first in the resulting list, and so on.
+See also the note about list insertion order.